FREQUENTLY ASKED QUESTIONS

 The Four Elements of an Honors Education are the foundation of an Honors Laureate Diploma.
 The Elements are Honors College Curriculum, Disciplinary Depth, Transdisciplinary Capabilities, and Undergraduate Research & Guided Experiential Learning.
-All honors students must earn at least six credits in each of these four Elements.
-Upon graduation, students are required to complete no less than thirty total credits in the four elements; six of the credits can be of a student’s choosing.
+There are particular ways to earn honors credit within each of the Elements.
+Students must complete at least thirty honors credits.
+Elements Two, Three, and Four each require at least six honors credits.
 Please see the Earning an Honors Laureate Diploma page in the Students tab for more information.

 An honors diploma appears on the Virginia Tech diploma as a special designation and is not a separate document.

 There are several honors academic requirements and expectations.
 Please see the Earning an Honors Laureate Diploma page for more information.

 As an incoming first-year student or transfer student: